benstoehr/cs425-sp19/mp1/doc.md

 #### Integrity

-Every message received will be checked if already received by its sequence number.
+Every message received will be checked if already received by the sequence number.
 If the sequence number is seen, then the process drops the duplicate.
 If the sequence number does not appear yet, the process puts the message in the hold-back queue.

 Please refer to:

 ```
 class ServerSocket(Thread):
     ...